IbzanHyena/blog.ibzan.co.uk/articles/2023-05-29-neural-network-in-j.md

 ### Read in input data

 Our input data is the widely-used [iris dataset][iris].
-The dataset contains five columns: petal and sepal length and width, and iris species.
+The dataset is made of five columns: petal and sepal length and width, and iris species.
-There are three species and one hundred and fifty total entires, fifty per species.
+There are three species and one hundred and fifty total entries, fifty per species.

 The data is stored in CSV format, so we can make use of J&rsquo;s [CSV addon][j-csv] to read it for us.